-I am a co-investigator on this grant, along with principal investigator Ken McKendrick, and co-investigators Martin Paterson, Dave Townsend and Stuart Greaves.
-This is a 'Platform' grant, enabling us to retain our core post-doctoral staff and to develop their careers.
-We are using it to develop our collaborations between experiment and theory, both internally and with external collaborators.
-We are also able to perform 'proof-of-concept' studies, which can then lead to the develop of new, large-scale, proposals.
+I was a co-investigator on this grant, along with principal investigator Ken McKendrick, and co-investigators Martin Paterson, Dave Townsend and Stuart Greaves.
+This was a 'Platform' grant, enabling us to retain our core post-doctoral staff and to develop their careers.
+We used it to develop our collaborations between experiment and theory, both internally and with external collaborators.
+We were also able to perform 'proof-of-concept' studies, which paved the way for our current Programme and Standard mode grants.

 EPSRC Grant EP/M021823/1 'Reactive Scattering Dynamics at the Gas-Liquid Interface: Bridging the Gap between the Gas-Phase and Solution'

-I am the principal investigator on this grant, along with co-investigators Ken McKendrick and Stuart Greaves, which uses applies NIR and IR Frequency-Modulated Transient Absorption Spectroscopy to the study of reactive and inelastic collisions of CN and HCN with gas-liquid interfaces.
-It is co-funded with a theoretical project (EP/M022129/1) led by Dr Dave Glowacki (Bristol, UK).
+I was the principal investigator on this grant, along with co-investigators Ken McKendrick and Stuart Greaves, which used NIR and IR Frequency-Modulated Transient Absorption Spectroscopy to study of reactive and inelastic collisions of CN and HCN with gas-liquid interfaces.
+It was co-funded with a theoretical project (EP/M022129/1) led by Dr Dave Glowacki (Bristol, UK).